-For the FY 2014-16 planning horizon, a two-year budget document has again been developed.
-The twoyear budget provides staff and the board a better glimpse into the future and allows for improved budgetary forecasts.
+For the FY 2014/16 planning horizon, a two-year budget document has again been developed.
+The two-year budget provides staff and the board a better glimpse into the future and allows for improved budgetary forecasts.
 While you are presented with a two-year budget, the Board only adopts the first year of the Budget, and each successive budget is adopted annually.
 The second year of the O&M and the remaining four years of the CIP are included in the document but not necessarily included in the discussion below.

 This budget is balanced and presents a spending plan where revenues meet expenditures.
 The Board and public will be presented with a complete financial outlook of the district's finances relative to operating expenses and the day-to-day expenditures necessary to operate the district in a prudent and efficient manner.
 This budget also includes a Capital Improvement Program that continues to address the long-term capital needs of the District.
 As will be addressed below, the August 2012 Board action establishing the Discovery Bay Public Financing Authority played an essential role in addressing the long term capital needs of the Town of Discovery Bay.
 In addition, we continue to fund the capital replacement fund in the amount of \$525,000 annually.
 This fund provides long term resources for future capital asset replacement in the areas of buildings, vehicles, equipment, as well as underground infrastructure.
 This structural fund is an essential component of long term financial sustainability for the Town.
 The ongoing programming of these funds will play a critical role in the Town's ability to plan for its long term financial needs.
-Since the fund was established in Fiscal 2011-12, \$1.395 million has been placed into the capital replacement fund.
-In FY 2014-15, an additional \$525,000 is programmed, bringing total contributions to \$1.920 million.
+Since the fund was established in Fiscal 2011/12, \$1.395 million has been placed into the capital replacement fund.
+In FY 2014/15, an additional \$525,000 is programmed, bringing total contributions to \$1.920 million.

-For FY 2014/15, the O&M budget net of debt service shows an increase of \$298,325 or 6% over the current year.
+For FY 2014/15, the O&M budget net of debt service and contributions to reserves shows an increase of \$308,259 or 6% over the current year.
 The Capital Improvement Program (CIP) Budget continues to track with the five (5) year CIP Budget.
-The CIP is planned at \$6,636,972 for the coming fiscal year.
-Overall, however, as compared to the current fiscal year, an overall reduction in the budget is projected to occur.
-This is the result of not having to reimburse borrowed reserves as well as not making a contribution to the general reserve account (as will be discussed below).
+The CIP is planned at \$6,776,972 for the coming fiscal year.
+Overall, however, as compared to the current fiscal year, an overall 6% reduction in the budget is projected to occur.
+This is the result of a reduction to the overall CIP.